edubruell/tidyllm/README.md

   + **Embedding Generation:** Added `ollama_embedding()` to generate embeddings using the Ollama API.
 It processes message histories and combines  text from message content and media attachements for embeddings.

 - **PDF Page Batch Processing**: Introduced the `pdf_page_batch()` function, which processes PDF files page by page, extracting text and converting each page into an image and allows for a general prompt or page specific prompts.
 The function generates a list of `LLMMessage` objects that can each be sent to an API

+- **Support for the Mistral API**: New `mistral()` function to use Mistral Models on Le Platforme on servers hosted in the EU.
+With rate-limiting and streaming-support.

 ### Improvements